Medicaid For Parents

 What is the School Services Program?

-The School Based Services (SBS) program assists school districts by providing partial reimbursement for medically related services that are listed on a student’s Individualized Education Plan (IEP) or Individualized Family Service Plan (IFSP).
+The Direct Service Claiming (DSC) program, formally known as School-Based Services; assists school districts by providing partial reimbursement for medically related services that are listed on a student’s Individualized Education Plan (IEP) or Individualized Family Service Plan (IFSP).
 Services are provided to all students with disabilities regardless of their Medicaid eligibility status.

 In 2019, a new program was added to expand the School Services Program.
 The Caring 4 Students (C4S) segment of the program assists school districts by providing partial reimbursement for the cost of expanding and enhancing emotional and medical services to Medicaid-eligible general education students through the age of 21.
 C4S includes general education students who have a Plan of Care (i.e. Health Care Plan, Behavioral Plan, Nursing Plan, 504 Plan, etc.) or the need for crisis intervention.
 Although this partial reimbursement is only available for students who are Medicaid eligible, these services are provided to all students regardless of the Medicaid eligibility status.